Blue by ADT vs. Frontpoint

 -

-Is there a monthly fee for Blue by ADT?
+Is there a monthly fee for ADT Self Setup?

 -

-Blue by ADT does use Wi-Fi.
+ADT Self Setup does use Wi-Fi.
 All the equipment, including cameras, is connected to the central home hub via Wi-Fi, and the system connects to the outside world via Wi-Fi.
-If you sign up for Blue by ADT’s monthly professional monitoring plan, however, you’ll get cellular backup, so your system can still contact emergency personnel even if your Wi-Fi goes down.

 -

-Yes, Blue by ADT is a very safe home security system.
+Yes, ADT Self Setup is a very safe home security system.
 ADT has over 145 years in the home security industry.
-Blue is its DIY option, but it includes top-of-the-line equipment, advanced technology such as facial recognition, and access to real-time alerts and live and recorded video footage.
-Even though it offers DIY monitoring, you can sign up for 24/7 professional monitoring, by far the safest monitoring option.
+ADT Self Setup is ADT’s DIY option, but it includes top-of-the-line equipment, advanced technology such as facial recognition, and access to real-time alerts and live and recorded video footage.
+It also taps into ADT’s monitoring network, which is best in its class, for professional monitoring.